ouaffm/outils/README.md

 children of a node as a linked list headed by the first child of the parent node.

 ## Recent changes
+- 0.1.3
+  - Removed required implementation for Hash for types except `KeyType`
 - 0.1.2
   - Added general purpose forest data structure
   - Fixed minor typos in documentation